kemaltekce/leanlearning/content/mindset/50_play_as_protal_to_learning.md

 confusion helps you to learn.

 Tapping into play for learning won’t happen with a set of given instructions.
-It is more a mindset rather than a hack which we have to develop.
+It is more a mindset we have to develop rather than a hack which can be simply applied.
 We have to repeatedly remind ourselves that a playful mindset is the key to learning; not a serious mindset where frustration drives us away from learning.
 Play can be a powerful portal to learning.